sksoumik/py/README.md

 # Switch case in Python

-Unlike every other programming language we have used before, Python does not have a switch or case statement.To get around this fact, we use dictionary mapping.
+Unlike every other programming language, Python does not have a switch or case statement.To get around this fact, we use dictionary mapping.

 Program